-In this recipe, I cooked with organic jasmine rice; you can absolutely cook with jasmine or different medium to long-grain rice.
+In this recipe, I cooked with organic jasmine rice; you can cook with jasmine or different medium to long-grain rice.
 Short-grain rice will make this recipe mushy.

 I incorporated cane sugar or panela in this arroz con coco Colombiano.
 You can go with coconut sugar or brown sugar.
 You can also play around with the sweetness.
 I made it less sweet with one tablespoon of sugar.
-However, if you prefer sweeter arroz con coco, you can add up to two tablespoons of sugar.
+However, if you prefer sweeter arroz con coco, add up to two tablespoons of sugar.